Ruidong Group Co., Ltd

 Check the Installation Environment Before Delivery

 The plant room itself matters more than many procurement teams realize.
-Manufacturer guidance warns against wet, corrosive, or explosive atmospheres and calls for drainage, ventilation, and enough service clearance for maintenance tasks such as tube cleaning or removal.
+Standard installation guidance warns against wet, corrosive, or explosive atmospheres and calls for drainage, ventilation, and enough service clearance for maintenance tasks such as tube cleaning or removal.
 In noise-sensitive areas, sound-attenuating construction and vibration isolation may also be needed.
 This means the right room is not just one with enough floor area; it is one that supports safe operation, airflow, drainage, access, and serviceability.

 A practical site checklist